This London Victorian’s Punchy Palette—Malachite! Bubblegum! Cobalt!—Was Predestined

 Get Ahead of the Curve

 So many of the spaces people inhabit are angular, with strong lines and hard edges, so every now and then allow yourself to break it up.
 Curves offer a touch of the unexpected and bring organic shapes into your home.
-With roots in the Art Deco era, they’re a classic that keeps coming back.
+With roots in the Art Deco era, they’re a classic that keep coming back.

 Think of a Space Like a Perfume